stan-dev/pystan2/doc/threading_support.rst

 PyStan (Stan) uses intel TBB library to handle threading for in-chain parallel computing.

-Threading on automatically and the number of threads for each chain can be controlled in two ways.
-The first and recommended way is to use `n_threads` argument given to the `.sampling` method.
-The second way is to define and use `STAN_NUM_THREADS` environmental variable.
+Threading is on automatically.
+The number of threads for each chain can be controlled with `STAN_NUM_THREADS` environmental variable.

 Due to use of `multiprocessing` to parallelize chains, user needs to be aware of the cpu usage.
 This means that each chain will use `STAN_NUM_THREADS` cpu cores and this can have an affect on performance.
-By default, n_threads is set to `multiprocessing.cpu_count`.
-PyStan3 uses full threading based approach, where the thread counts are not limited to individual chains.

 Windows
 =======